-This programme in satellite communications engineering. provides detailed in-depth knowledge of theory and techniques applicable to radio frequency (RF) and microwave engineering.
+The course in satellite communications engineering provides detailed and in-depth knowledge of the theory and techniques applicable to communications techniques and spacecraft design.

-Additional optional modules enable the student to apply the use of RF and microwave in subsystem design for either mobile communications, satellite communications, nanotechnology or for integration with optical communications.
+Additional optional modules enable you to apply the use of RF and microwave in subsystem design for either mobile communications, satellite communications, nanotechnology or for integration with optical communications.

-The teaching material and projects are closely related to the research being carried out in the Department’s Advanced Technology Institute and the Institute for Communication Systems.
+The teaching material and projects are closely related to the research being carried out in the Institute for Communications Systems, the 5G Innovation Centre and the Surrey Space Centre.

 Our current research concerns high throughput satellite design with advanced payload techniques.
 We are also working on mega constellations of satellites and on satellites within 5G, while on the networking side, work focuses on advanced internet over satellite and satellite security systems.
-Students undertake their projects with the research teams in these areas and learn from specifically tailored modules on these advanced techniques.
+You will do your project with the research teams in these areas and learn from specifically tailored modules on these advanced techniques.